clarkti5/lichess-puzzle-journey/README.md

 We went through 300,000,000 analysed games from the Lichess database, and re-analyzed interesting positions with Stockfish 12/13/14/15 NNUE at 40 meganodes.
 The resulting puzzles were then automatically tagged.
 To determine the rating, each attempt to solve is considered as a Glicko2 rated game between the player and the puzzle.
 Finally, player votes refine the tags and define popularity.

 You'll find the details behind the data collection and analysis in [`puzzle_journey_data_collection_processing.ipynb`](https://github.com/clarkti5/lichess-puzzle-journey/blob/main/Data%20Collection%20and%20Processing/puzzle_journey_data_collection_processing.ipynb) and the [`Exploratory Analysis` folder](https://github.com/clarkti5/lichess-puzzle-journey/tree/main/Exploratory%20Analysis) respectively.

+## Acknowledgements

+- This project would obviously not be possible if it weren't for the amazing people working on [Lichess.org](https://lichess.org).
+You can view all of the source code for lichess [here](https://github.com/lichess-org), you can explore their open database [here](https://database.lichess.org/), and you can make a donation [here](https://lichess.org/patron).
+- The chess piece image(s) used here were sourced from https://github.com/lichess-org/lila/pull/10842/commits/410d54efdd43b5c90ca8d8d8af4c588b9268f38f, created by https://github.com/caderek, distributed under license CC BY-NC-SA 4.0.